Caravelle Hotel

-The Caravelle Hotel is located in Ho Chi Minh City, Vietnam.
+The Caravelle Hotel Saigon is located in Ho Chi Minh City, Vietnam.
 The hotel was opened to the public on Christmas Eve 1959, when the city was known as Saigon.
+It was named after the Sud Aviation Caravelle, a jet airliner operated by the hotel's owner Air France at that time.

 Contemporary journalists noted its use of Italian marble, bullet-proof glass and a "state-of-the-art air-conditioning system and a Berliet private generator."

 The hotel’s modern design was the work of a Vietnamese architect, Mr. Nguyen Van Hoa, a graduate of École Supérieure des Beaux-Arts in Hanoi.

 The original ten-story building is now adjoined to a 24-story tower that forms the bulk of the new property.
 However, the Saigon Saigon Rooftop Bar has changed little since 1959.

 Caravelle Hotel is owned by the state-owned Saigon Tourist Co.

 History

 During the 1960s, the Caravelle was home to the Australian Embassy, the New Zealand Embassy, and the Saigon bureaus of NBC, ABC and CBS.
 As a hub of communication, it played an important role in the Vietnam War.
 The Manifesto of the Eighteen became better known as the Caravelle Manifesto after a press conference to announce it was held at the hotel.
 It also became part of Vietnam fiction and non-fiction literature, such as in Danielle Steele's novel "Message From Nam" and Morley Safer's memoir "Flashbacks".

 On the morning of August 25, 1964, at around 11:30 am, a bomb exploded in room 514, on a floor occupied mostly by foreign journalists, who were all out on assignment.
 Nine rooms were damaged, windows were blown out of several cars parked in the street, and a number of people were injured without fatalities.

 The Australian Embassy was protected by Australian Army soldiers.
 As part of the draw-down of Australian forces in the country, these became the independent Australian Embassy Guard Platoon, Saigon which was stationed at the Caravelle Hotel from March 1972 until June 1973.

-Following the fall of Saigon in 1975, the hotel was taken over and operated by the government and renamed the Doc Lap (Independence) Hotel.
-This name remained until 1998, when the Caravelle name was relaunched following refurbishment.
+Following the fall of Saigon in 1975, the hotel was taken over and operated by the government and renamed the Độc Lập (Independence) Hotel.
+This name remained until 1998, when the Caravelle name was relaunched following refurbishment was finished.